 Educators and preparation programs should continue using the current edTPA handbook containing the Student Voice rubrics during the 2019-20 academic year.
 It is recommended that candidates still complete the requirements of Student Voice, though scoring of Student Voice will still be nonconsequential.
 This means that a candidate’s Student Voice score will not contribute towards meeting the statewide edTPA passing score.
 Beginning Fall 2020, Washington teacher candidates will use the national edTPA handbook, which does not contain Student Voice rubrics.
 Please note that it is optional for Washington candidates to respond to the Student Voice prompts for a retake using the original Washington templates.
 Candidates’ original Student Voice rubric scores are reported for retakes.
 See our FAQ sheet for more information.

-Policy decisions that have been made to date
+Policy decisions made to date

 |Established Board’s plan for use of field trial data related to all or portions of edTPA as initially consequential to candidates||September 2011|

 |Approved award of clock hours for educators scoring the edTPA||January 2012|

 |Determined continued use of the existing performance-based pedagogy assessment for purposes of adding endorsements via pathway 2 until March 2016.
 In the meantime, charged staff with searching for other measures of working with Stanford on use of portions of edTPA for this purpose||March 2012|

 |Candidates are assigned to either the literacy or mathematics elementary education edTPA.
 Data of institutions’ balance of edTPA literacy and mathematics will be delivered to the Board annually.||Updated May 2013|